The Language Conservancy

 The Language Conservancy is a nonprofit organization that with an interest in the Lakota language, Assiniboine language, Crow language and the Hidatsa language.

-The Language Conservancy is currently focused largely on indigenous languages in the United States.
+The Language Conservancy is currently focused largely on Indigenous languages in the United States.

+One of its board members, Jan Ullrich, has been banned from Indigenous territories after monetizing the language resources he collected from within the community.